JoeDumoulin/CSCD439F17/Book Reading List.md

 # CSCD439- Fall 2017
 # Book Reading List

-This list of books is meant as a general guide to literature on machnie learning.
-There are many of these typess of lists and I provide a short list of such lists below.
+This list of books is meant as a general guide to literature on machine learning.
+There are many of these types of lists and I provide a short list of such lists below.
 What follows is my own list.

 The essential basics of general Machine Learning...